 Here’s a quick look at some of the symbolism to give you a little more insight:

-• The base rock: is all about the History of Stevenage, including the Coat of Arms & Viking Boat
+• Includes the Coat of Arms & Viking Boat

 • Acorn & Leaf: represents the Oak Tree from the Coat of Arms and is repeated on all 3 stones for continuity